How to Become a Nanny: Career Guide

 Research the requirements to become a nanny.
 Learn about the job description and duties, and read the step-by-step process to start a career in as a nanny.

-A nanny is a childcare provider who also handles other duties in the home, such as cleaning, doing laundry or tutoring children.
+A nanny is a childcare provider who also handles other duties in the home, such as cleaning, doing laundry, or tutoring children.
 Nannies aid in the intellectual and emotional growth of the children they care for and often work for a family for the minimum contract of one year.
-They can be employed part- or full-time, and they often live with the families who employ them.
-Working and living with children can be demanding and tiring.
-Nannies might feel that the rewards outweigh the negatives, however, when they observe their young charges' progress.
+They can be employed part-time or full-time, and they often live with the families who employ them.
+The median annual salary for nannies, according to Payscale.com in January 2016, was $25,692.

 Step 1: Gain Experience in Child Care

-Nannies usually have prior experience working with children, either through babysitting, daycare, teaching or personal experience as a parent or a member of a large family.
-In order to stand out to potential employers, an aspiring nanny should have as much childcare experience as possible.
+Nannies should have as much experience as possible working with children, either through babysitting, daycare, teaching, or personal experience as a parent or a member of a large family.
 The amount of experience required will vary significantly from one family to another.

-- Collect references.
-As a prospective nanny builds experience, he or she should collect references and letters of recommendation from the families, centers, or schools he or she works with.
-Having solid references and accurate, up-to-date contact information will make it easier for a family to verify a nanny's experience.
+- Collect references: As you build experience, you should collect references and letters of recommendation from the families, centers, or schools you work with.
+Having solid references and accurate, up-to-date contact information will make it easier for a family to verify your experience.

-- Volunteer with children.
-Volunteering through an organization that works with children, such as at a hospital or an after-school program, may expand career opportunities for a person who wants to become a nanny.
-Volunteer work will provide both references and experience.
+- Volunteer with children: Volunteering through an organization that works with children, such as at a hospital or an after-school program, may expand your career opportunities.
+Volunteer work will also provide references and experience.

 Step 2: Earn an Associate's Degree

-A degree is not typically required for someone to become a nanny, but some families may look favorably upon applicants who hold a college degree in early childhood education.
-An associate's degree program in this field can provide knowledge of child behavior, development and special needs.
+A degree is not typically required, but some families may look favorably upon applicants who hold a college degree in early childhood education.
+An associate's degree program in this field can provide knowledge of child behavior, development, and special needs.

-- Attend parenting classes or lectures.
-A person who wants to become a nanny might benefit from attending lectures related to child development or from taking parenting classes in addition to earning a degree.
-Lectures and parenting classes will teach an aspiring nanny valuable communication and mentoring skills to use when working with children.
+- Attend parenting classes or lectures: You might benefit from attending lectures related to child development or from taking parenting classes, in addition to earning a degree.
+Lectures and parenting classes will teach you valuable communication and skills to use when working with children.

 Step 3: Join a Professional Organization